CloudWithChris/cloudwithchris.com/content/blog/automate-adding-gh-issues-projects-beta/index.md

 We once again use the ``gh api graphql`` command to query the GitHub API.
 Rather than using a query, we're using a mutation.
 The mutation is used to add an issue to a project.

 > **Note:** Queries and mutations are different.
 A query is used to get data from the API.
 A mutation is used to add data to the API.
 These are both concepts in GraphQL.
-Futher details are available on the [GraphQL Docs](https://graphql.org/learn/queries-mutations/).
+Further details are available on the [GraphQL Docs](https://graphql.org/learn/queries-mutations/).

 The syntax of the command is very similar to the query syntax.
 The main difference is that the mutation is prefixed with ``mutation``.
 We still pass in parameters.
 This time, we're passing in the project ID and the issue ID.